badlydrawnben/eleventy-guide/src/posts/001-index.md

 Feel free to open an issue in the [Github repo](https://github.com/badlydrawnben/eleventy-guide) or create a pull request - that's probably the easiest way of pointing out any errors or asking for clarification if I haven't explained something very well.

 ## Join the community
 You can ask me on [Twitter](https://twitter.com/charitybiscuits) if you're stuck trying to do something really basic.
 But we're both in trouble if I'm the expert because I'm still a complete novice myself!
-The Eleventy Discord channel is full of developers, 99.5% of whom are better at Eleventy than me, so that's a good place to go for help.
+The [Eleventy Discord server](https://www.11ty.dev/news/discord/) is full of developers, 99.5% of whom are better at Eleventy than me, so that's a good place to go for help.